 We recently spoke to Katherine — who is currently a senior manager of business applications for a major life sciences corporation — about what drew her into the field, what she’s experienced as a woman in Information Technology (IT), and the changes she’s witnessed over the past 20 years.

 Who Should Choose a Career in STEAM?

-There are three types of people who are drawn to STEAM-related careers, Katherine says.
+There are three types of people who are drawn to STEM-related careers, Katherine says.
 The first group includes natural problem-solvers.
 One of the biggest draws for Katherine was the chance to use logic on a daily basis.

 “If you’re a person who likes to problem-solve and tackle complex issues, this is the type of field that will definitely challenge you and keep you engaged,” explains Katherine.

 Women who enjoy pushing their limits intellectually are also great candidates for a job in a STEAM-related field.
 In fact, being surrounded by experts has its perks, notes Katherine.
 Because the bar for those entering the field continues to rise, those in the field associate with highly intelligent individuals.
 As a result, your mind grows as well.

 “I’ve worked with the smartest people in the field, and it’s been wonderful,” she explains.

 Of course, having a financially stable career with room to grow is also attracting more women into these fields.

 In fact, studies have shown that 63% of people with degrees in STEAM-related work get paid more than people with any other type of bachelor’s degree.
 And for women in particular, the fact that there is somewhat less of a gender gap when it comes to pay can be an even bigger draw.